deltasierra/VLAN-List/readme.md

 In addition, you can query the graph to get a list of all of the Routing Zones configured, along with the VLAN IDs assigned to each RZ.

-1. Enter the following graph query
+1. Enter the following graph query and then click the Execute button.

 `node('security_zone', name='vn_instance')`